FiMDP/FiMDP/docs/source/examples.rst

 .. note:: All the examples can be run offline on your machine using Jupyter notebook.
-    In this section, we provide links to the notebooks in the repository to view precalculated results.
+    In this section, we provide links to the notebooks in the repository to view pre-executed results.
 You can access interactive versions of the notebooks using Binder at this `link <https://mybinder.org/v2/gh/pthangeda/consumption-MDP/master>`_.
     It takes a few minutes for the Binder environment to load.